RalfOGit/speedwire-router/README.md

 Ideally this executable is executed on a host connecting the two or more subnets you would like to route speedwire packets between.
 But you can also configure individual hosts residing on different subnets.
 In the latter case inbound unicast and multicast packets on any of the available host interfaces are forwarded as unicast packets to the configured individual hosts.

 The software comes as is.
 No warrantees whatsoever are given and no responsibility is assumed in case of failure.
 There is neither a GUI nor a configuration file.
 Configurations must be tweaked by modifying main.cpp.
-A number of obis definitions are given, some of them are commented out, since I do not need them.

 The code is based on a Speedwire(TM) access library implementation https://github.com/RalfOGit/libspeedwire.
 The libspeedwire library implements a full parser for the sma header and the emeter datagram structure, including obis filtering.
 In addition, it implements some parsing functionality for inverter query and response datagrams.
 For convenience you may want to place the libspeedwire/ folder right next to the src/ and include/ folders of this repository.